filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 The example application uses GitHub Actions for running the deployment pipeline.
 Implemented workflow examples with PactFlow and GitHub Actions are in [.github/workflows/](.github/workflows/).
-There're two deployment pipeline workflows:
+There are two deployment pipeline workflows:

 - [build.yml](.github/workflows/build.yml) - a regular deployment pipeline workflow that runs on every commit.
   It builds and tests the application, including running Pact contract tests.